-The names of the persons who were directors at any time during the year ended 31 December 2019 are set out below.
+The names of the persons who were directors at any time during the year ended 31 December 2020 are set out below.
 Unless indicated otherwise they served as directors for the entire year.

-John Cuddihy Mairead Sinnott Laura Lawlor Christine Hore (resigned 1 October 2019) Darron Jordan (retired 29 January 2019) Damien Jordan Moria Slevin Breda Cogley (appointed 29 January 2019) Kate O'Donnell (appointed 1 October 2019)
+John Cuddihy Mairead Sinnott Laura Lawlor Damien Jordan Moira Slevin Breda Cogley Kate O'Donnell